SeanWrightSec/spring-rce-poc/README.md

 1. Run the script `build.sh` to build the app and Docker image
 2. Start the webapp by running the script `run-webapp.sh` (hit Ctrl + C to stop the webapp)
 3. With the webapp running, run the srcipt `run-poc.sh` to run the exploit PoC
+4. Also with the webapp running, you can run the script `run-poc-rest.sh` to run the exploit PoC against the REST interface

 ### build.sh